PreciousChicken/blog/content/posts/A-taste-of-MQTT-in-React.md

 MQTT, is according to Wikipedia,
 >"an open OASIS and ISO standard (ISO/IEC PRF 20922) lightweight, publish-subscribe network protocol that transports messages between devices."

 It was first used to monitor an oil pipeline through the desert, and is now used in various Internet of Things scenarios.
-This guide shows how you might update a [React](https://reactjs.org) page using a MQTT online broker - specifically [Mosquitto](https://mosquitto.org).
+This guide for the Linux command line shows how you might update a [React](https://reactjs.org) page using a MQTT online broker - specifically [Mosquitto](https://mosquitto.org).

 ### Prerequisites